What Is Medicare Supplement Plan G?

 It's free, simple and secure.

-What is Medicare Plan G?
+What is Medicare Supplement Plan G?

-To buy Medicare Plan G, you have to have Original Medicare, which refers to Medicare Part A and Medicare Part B. However, you can't buy any Medigap plan, including Plan G, if you have a Medicare Advantage plan.
+To buy Medicare Plan G, you have to have Original Medicare, which refers to Medicare Part A and Medicare Part B.

-How does Medicare Plan G work?
+What does Medicare Plan G cover?

 When you go to the doctor or the hospital, Original Medicare will pay its share of the bill.
 But you may still have some costs to pay yourself.
 Medicare Plan G helps with those costs.
 After Medicare Part A or B has paid its portion of your medical bills, Plan G pays some or all of the rest.